tillitis/tkey-ssh-agent/README.md

 ## Building device apps

-You have two options, either our OCI image `ghcr.io/tillitis/tkey-builder` for use with a rootless podman setup, or native tools.
+You have two options, either our OCI image `ghcr.io/tillitis/tkey-builder` for use with a rootless Podman setup, or native tools.

 In either case you need the device libraries in a directory next to